2g4423/happy-birth-day/README.md

 # happy-birth-day

-Let's celebrate whoever's having a birthday!
+Celebrate people who are having a birthday!

 ## ussage